Public Lecture: Nikoloz Baratashvili and Giacomo Leopardi - two European romantics

-On April 14, at 14:00, within the framework of the project “I Love Georgian - My State Language!”, a public lecture will be held by Luigi Magarotto - Italian Kartvelologist, translator, professor at Ca’ Foscari University of Venice, and foreign member of the Georgian National Academy of Sciences - titled: European Romanticism: Nikoloz Baratashvili (1817–1845) and Giacomo Leopardi (1798–1837).
+On April 14, at 14:00, within the framework of the project “I Love Georgian - My State Language!”, a public lecture will be held by Luigi Magarotto - Italian Kartvelologist, translator, professor at Ca’ Foscari University of Venice, and foreign member of the Georgian National Academy of Sciences - titled: Nikoloz Baratashvili (1817–1845) and Giacomo Leopardi (1798–1837) - two European romantics.

 Nikoloz Baratashvili and Giacomo Leopardi developed as poets in completely different contexts; however, in the works of both Romantic poets, the mysterious voice of nature holds a significant place.